kensanata/spellcasters/Zorkan.md

 creating a rampart, building a bridge, or rolling downhill.
 It is easily avoided by individuals under most circumstances.

+**Speak with stones** (2) allows you to talk to rocks for 20min.
+Sadly, their perspective is limited by their rock nature.
+They may report things they heard or saw (if there was light), their memories go back a long time, but they can't tell individuals apart and their sense of time is confusing at best.

+**Rock swim** (3) allows you to dive into the rock like a fish and "swim" for 10min and to glide through the earth up to 1000ft.
+If the spell ends while you're still gliding through the earth, you suffocate and remain stuck forever.

+**Rock throwing** (3) allows you to pick up large rocks and throw them for 20min like giants do: roll to-hit as you would, deal 3d6 on a hit, no save.

 **Stone skin** (3) turns your body to some sort of weird stone
 material: impervious to cold, fire, poison, and your AC goes down to.
 Also, you can no longer swim and you still need to breathe, so good luck with that.

-**Rock throwing** (3) allows you to pick up large rocks and throw them for 20min like giants do: roll to-hit as you would, deal 3d6 on a hit, no save.

-**Rock swim** (3) allows you to dive into the rock like a fish and "swim" for 10min and to glide through the earth up to 1000ft.
-If the spell ends while you're still gliding through the earth, you suffocate and remain stuck forever.

 **Earth ship** (4) summons forth ship of stone that can glide through the earth while the sun is up.
 Only you can make it move.
 Without you,